gatomi552/myprimerapp/README.md

 Note, if you can't find the task, either:
 - Rebuild the environment (using command palette: `IDX: Rebuild Environment`), or
 - Run `npm run android -- --tunnel` command manually run android and see the output in your terminal.
-The device should pick up this new command and switch to start displaying the output from it.
+The device should pick up this new command and switch to start displaying the outpufrom it.

 In the output of this command/task, you'll find options to open the app in a